 Agencies like Ziroom are great.
 In many of their apartments in China, they provide a smart TV, free WiFi and are always on call to help.
 It is advisable to take a good English and Chinese speaking friend with you to choose your apartment in China.

 You want to make sure everything is clear, and any questions you may have aren’t gone unanswered because of the language barrier.
 A friend can negotiate the finer details (like having a new bed or adding pets to your contract like we did).
 An agency is also less likely to rip you off if you have a local friend.

 Unfortunately, the chances are that you’ll have to sign a rental contract that’s written purely in Chinese.
 This where your Chinese friend will really come in handy!

 Choosing a nice apartment in China can seem like a daunting task, but you could find your new home in less than a day.
 Make sure they stick to your budget when they show you a place too!
 Choose a location that you’re fully comfortable with and be sure to challenge anything that doesn’t quite sound right.
 Remember that the best way to search for apartments is to write a list of things you want and things you don’t.
 Take a local friend to a couple of agencies nearby and ask them to show you pictures first.
 Think of everything you need to ask before you go house hunting!

-Have you ever rented an apartment in China?
+Have you ever thought of renting an apartment in Beijing?
 Is there any other advice you’d give to someone doing it for the first time?
 Let us know in the comments below!